Scholarships & Fellowships

 Applications are currently being accepted for the annual CEHD Doctoral Dissertation Support Grants (Deadlines: first Monday in October and first Monday in March).
 All CEHD doctoral students who have an approved prospectus may apply for this grant.
 The CEHD will award a maximum of 10 grants for $1,000 each (up to 5 per semester), depending on the quality of proposals and availability of funds.
 Awards may be used for research expenses, including purchase of manuscripts through interlibrary loan, software, data collection expenses, professional travel and any other expenses that are allowed by Board of Regents accounting rules and as approved by the Associate Dean for Graduate Studies and Research.
 All funds awarded must be spent by June 30, 2017.

 In order to qualify for this award, all supporting documentation must be submitted by e-mail to firstname.lastname@example.org by 5:00 p.m. on the first Monday in October for the Fall award cycle, and the first Monday in March for the Spring and Summer cycle.
 All information should be submitted as one PDF document in the order indicated below.
 The Committee on Research and Scholarship will review all applications and recipients will be chosen and notified within one month after the deadline.
 For more information, please contact Associate Dean Walt Thompson at 404-413-8365 or email@example.com.

 - Cover letter (include degree program and contact information)

 - Nomination letter from doctoral chair addressing all of the selection criteria

 - Detailed budget for the use of grant funds.

-The COE Committee on Research and Scholarship will evaluate applications in each of the following areas:
+The CEHD Committee on Research and Scholarship will evaluate applications in each of the following areas: